 - I want a mentor who can get me an internship or job

-- I want someone I can go to events and shoot the shit with
+- I want someone I can go to events and talk shop with

 Despite the different responses, several themes emerged.
 While I started with the intent of finding an ideal mentorship structure, I ended up discovering an entire mentorship spectrum instead.

-Mentorship is a wide spectrum that, just like any other relationship, has infinite variables.
+Mentorship is a wide spectrum that, just like any other relationship, has many variables.

 Knowing these variables will undoubtedly help you pursue and create more fruitful mentoring relationships.

 I’ll cover the 5 most important, recurring variables to consider when you’re seeking a UX mentor.